What’s the Difference Between Life Insurance and Life Assurance?

 - What’s the difference between general insurance and non-life insurance polices?

 What is the difference between life insurance and life assurance?

 The main difference between life insurance and life assurance is:

 - Life insurance covers you for a specific term.
 The policy pays out if you die within that term.

 - Life assurance covers you from the time you take out the policy to the time of your death, whether that happens to be within weeks of getting the policy or decades later.

 Life assurance can also be known as whole-of-life insurance or permanent insurance.

-There’s no definite answer as to which is better.
 Which is more suitable depends on your own needs and circumstances.
 The most prominent indicator for which would be more suitable would be the reason you need the cover in place, for example…

 - If you’re looking to protect against a debt or liability that will be gone after a certain time i.e. a capital repayment mortgage, then life insurance would probably be the most appropriate because once the mortgage is gone then covering it would be redundant.